Giganotosaurus: Continued size estimations

 In 2021, the paleontologist Matías Reolid and colleagues compiled various mass estimates of theropods (including Giganotosaurus) to calculate the average, but did not include Therrien and Henderson's 2007 estimates of Carnotaurus and Giganotosaurus, considering them outliers.
 This resulted in a body mass range for Giganotosaurus between 5.5 and 8.5 MT, with an average of 6.75 MT.
 They also applied the skull length and body length ratio proposed by Therrien and Henderson and reconstructed various digital 3D models of theropods to measure body mass distribution and volume, resulting in the mass of a 13 m long Giganotosaurus up to 7.2 MT.
 These researchers found the estimates consistent with the values proposed by previous studies.
 In 2022, Juan I. Canale and colleagues described the large carcharodontosaurid Meraxes, which has the most completely known Carcharodontosaurine skull, with an estimated length of 1.27 m.
 Extrapolating from that skull, they estimated the skull of Giganotosaurus to have been 1.634 m long, making it one of the largest known theropod skulls.
+Henderson suggested in 2023 that there was a close relation between the dimensions of the pelvic area and body size in theropods, allowing size estimates for incomplete specimens.
+Based on this idea, he found Giganotosaurus to have been 12.5 m long, identical to the estimate proposed in the 1995 description.